Aranya-Marjara/mini-transformer-lab/README.md

 - **Small data?** Use: `--context_length 64 --batch_size 8`

-## Paste something You want to train.
+## Paste something you want to train on.
 (Your data should be large enough for the context length!)
 ## Here is an example , Use with the smaller context length.
 ```
 Artificial intelligence has changed the world of technology forever.
 From simple rule-based systems to advanced large language models, AI continues to evolve with astonishing speed.
 The transformer architecture revolutionized the way machines understand language, allowing them to capture long-range dependencies and contextual meaning with ease.